syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-rendering.md

 ### Set column options to auto generated columns

-To configure column options such as [type](../../api/grid/column/#type), [format](../../api/grid/column/#format) and [width](../../api/grid/column/#width) for auto-generated columns in Syncfusion Grid, you can use the [dataBound](../../api/grid/#databound) event of the Grid component.
+To configure column options such as [type](../../api/grid/column/#type), [format](../../api/grid/column/#format) and [width](../../api/grid/column/#width) for auto-generated columns in Syncfusion Grid, you can use the [dataBound](../../api/grid/#databound) event of the Grid control.
 This event is triggered after the data has been bound to the Grid.
 By handling this event, you can specify the desired column options for the auto-generated columns.

 Here's an example of how you can set column options for auto-generated columns using the `dataBound` event: